hatomist/dotfiles/README.md

 You rocks!
 Just restart your terminal (or do `source "$ZDOTDIR/.zshrc"`) to see changes

 ## Updating
 This template contains simple wrapper around `git` called `rc`.
-To update your dotfiles do `rc pull`.
+To update your dotfiles do `rc update`.

 ## Customizing
 Add new files to `$ZDOTDIR/.zshrc.d` with zsh extension and... that's it.
 You need more?
 Why?